 (c) on any other prescribed charge — the prescribed percentage.

 [Section 40 inserted by No. 3 of 2001 s.
 13(1); amended by No. 42 of 2002 s.
-34.]
+34; No. 13 of 2007 s.
+10.]

 41. Effect of payment of rebated amount

-Where the rebated amount, or if the amount of the rebate is apportioned under section 28 the relevant proportion to which the particular entitlement related, of a prescribed charge is paid by or on behalf of a registered person within the charged period —
+Where the rebated amount, or if the amount of the rebate is apportioned under section 28 the relevant proportion to which the particular entitlement related, of a prescribed charge is paid by or on behalf of a registered person before the end of the charged period or, if that person has been allowed an extended period under section 40(2a), before the end of that period —

 (a) that person shall not be liable to pay any further amount for that prescribed charge; and